cnmy-ro/fastMRI/README.md

 [this U-Net demo script](https://github.com/facebookresearch/fastMRI/tree/master/fastmri_examples/unet/train_unet_demo.py) for an example of how to train a model using the PyTorch Lightning framework.

-## Submitting to the Leaderboard

-Run your model on the provided test data and create a zip file containing your predictions. `fastmri` has a `save_reconstructions` function that saves the data in the correct format.

-Upload the zip file to any publicly accessible cloud storage (e.g. Amazon S3, Dropbox etc).
-Submit a link to the zip file on the [challenge website](https://fastmri.org/submit).
-You will need to create an account before submitting.

 ## License